-Parents/guardians who choose to drive their children to school are asked to consider parking a block or two away from the school and walking the rest of the way.
+Students who drive to school are required to park in the south lot only.
+Neither the school, nor YRDSB will be responsible for any damage caused while the car is parked in the parking lot.
 Please be considerate and careful when using the school parking lot.
 Do not park in the fire zone or bus loops for any reason.
 Please work with us to keep our students safe.